sampeter-akan/credit-loan-calculator/README.md

 	```sh
 	python3 -m http.server 8000
 	```
+- In CI/CD, the deployment stage copies all project files to `/tmp/credit-loan-deploy` on the Jenkins server after a successful build on the `main` branch.
+- You can find the deployed files in `/tmp/credit-loan-deploy` on the Jenkins server.
 - In a real deployment, copy the web files to your web server or hosting environment.

 ---